Street Slam: Gameplay

 In the US version of the game, the player can choose a three-player team from a selection of ten city-based teams in the United States.
 In the European and Japanese versions of the game, the cities are replaced with countries around the world.
 The selection screens, player skin colours and costumes also change between the versions.

 The teams have 18 points in several characteristics (dunk, 3pts, speed, and defense), and 8pts max for each.
 Every team has its own strengths and weaknesses.
 For example, New York (USA in the JP/EU version) is good in dunks and bad in 3-pointers.
 On the other hand, Philadelphia (Taiwan in JP/EU version) is good in 3-pointers and bad in dunks.

-Release

-Street Slam was first released on the Neo Geo MVS on 8 December 1994 in Japan.
-The home version was released on the Neo Geo AES on 9 December 1994 and on the Neo Geo CD on 20 January 1995.

 Reception

 In Japan, Game Machine listed Street Slam as the eighteenth most popular arcade game of February 1995.
 In North America, RePlay reported the game to be the third most popular arcade game at the time.
 According to Famitsu, the Neo Geo CD version sold over 4,873 copies in its first week of release.

 Upon release, Famitsu scored the Neo Geo version of the game a 25 out of 40.
 Next Generation reviewed the Neo Geo version of the game, rating it two stars out of five.